lexcass/WaifuShogi/README.md

 ### Is it finished?
-_Note: This repository for Waifu Shogi is currently not being updated due to my decision to release the game commercially once it's finished._

 Waifu Shogi is mostly playable but only has local multiplayer for desktop at this point in time.
-There may also be bugs concerning the movement of promoted pieces (especially the Rook and Bishop).

 ### What features can be expected in the final product?
 These are the currently planned features:

 - Desktop support including Windows, Mac and Linux (functioning)
-- Local multiplayer (mostly finished)
+- Local multiplayer (finished)
-- A.I. opponent with different levels of difficulty (coming next)
+- A.I. opponent
-- Android support
-- Network multiplayer including cross-platform play between desktop and Android
+- Network multiplayer (in the works)